 It’s the sort of camera that could be annoying having to carry on trips when traveling (which is why point and shoots are so popular).
 If you’re looking for a first camera, I would skip on this and go with something more flexible for different situations.
 But if all your going to be doing is narrating in front of the camera, this camera is your dream come true.

 The best budget camera on the market.
 If you’re looking for a first camera to make YouTube videos with, I would suggest this one – particularly if price is a concern.
-You can get a whole kit on Amazon including a tripod, external mic and some lenses for under 600 USD.
+You can get a whole kit on Amazon including a tripod, external mic and some lenses for a few hundred dollars.
 Outstanding value.
-Honestly, if I was in the USA at the time of my camera purchase, I would have gotten this setup.
-But i was in Thailand and the Lumix G7 costed over 1,000 USD there so I went with the G7X.
+Honestly, if I would have been in the USA at the time of my camera purchase, I would have gotten this setup.
+But i was in Thailand and the Lumix G7 costed over 1,000 USD in Thailand at the local camera store Big Camera so I went with the G7X.

 This is THE BEST overall camera for new YouTubers.
 It’s reasonably small and light weight.
 Allowing you the flexibility to walk and vlog or to do sit down talking head videos.

 It records in 4k, which you can take and render into a 1080p video for a sharper image.
 It has awesome image stabilization so you can pan the camera for a nice and smooth video.
 It has great video quality, it does a great job of eliminating shaky cam and it’s small size will allow you to travel with it and actually use it.